add_action('wp_head', function () { echo ''; }, 1); The right coffee grinder will make a huge difference

 • Finer grinds take quite a while to grind

-Some cheaper models may not have a marker for the settings.
-This is a problem when you want to switch between grind sizes and can’t find the previous setting’s exact position.
+Watch out: Some cheaper models may not have a marker for the settings.
+This is a problem when you want to switch between grind sizes.
+Finding the previous setting's exact position might be difficult.

 A manual coffee grinder of the extra class